Allowable Hospitality Expenses FIN-ACC-I-50

 Conferences hosted by university personnel for which registration/vendor fees are charged, can incur hospitality expenses not to exceed total revenues of the conference.
 However, in this case, the hospitality expenses should not be charged to object code 4025 (hospitality expense).
 Object code 4026 should be used for conferences and workshops.

-In addition to normal allowable hospitality expenses as provided for elsewhere in this policy, auxiliary and service units can incur promotional expenses related to the goods or services that the auxiliary is providing.
+In addition to normal allowable hospitality expenses as provided for elsewhere in this policy, auxiliary units can incur promotional expenses related to the goods or services that the auxiliary is providing.
 Such promotional events or expenses must be for the benefit of the unit's client base.
 Auxiliary hospitality expenses (non-promotional) should be charged to object code 4025.
 Object code 4868 should be used for promotional expenses.

 Designated Other Funds (23) Accounts Funded by External Sales